 Select Enabled if your system has a floppy disk controller (FDC) installed on the system board and you wish to use it.
 If you install an add-in FDC or the system has no floppy drive, select Disabled in this field.

 Onboard Serial Ports (1, 2)

-Select a logical COM port address for the first and second serial ports.
+Select a logical COM port name and matching address for the first and second serial ports.
+Select an address and corresponding interrupt for the first and second serial ports.